maswiebe/maswiebe.github.io/assets/promotion.md

 While the average effect of leader effects (Column 1) is quite similar to the original (0.033 vs. 0.029), I find no statistically significant interaction effect with age (Column 2).
 The signs remain unchanged, but the magnitude of the coefficients drops by half, and the results are nonsignificant.[^5]
 Turning to the age threshold results (Columns 3-6), I find that the coefficient on $$\mbox{Leader effect} \times (\mbox{Age} > \mbox{Threshold})$$ remains statistically significant only for the age 51 threshold, though at the 5% level instead of the original 1% (Column 5).
 These coefficients are smaller by one-third to one-half, compared to the original regressions.

-I find similar results when reanalyzing the other specifications (LPM and ordered probit in both single- and multiple-equation models); see Appendix Tables A8-A10.
+I find similar results when reanalyzing the other specifications (LPM and ordered probit in both single- and multiple-equation models).
+My reanalyses are in Appendix Tables A8-A10, while Tables A3-A5 show the corresponding reproductions of the original results.
 The interaction effect with Age becomes nonsignificant, and out of the threshold interactions, only the age 51 threshold retains significance (at the 5% level).

 Since dropping population and inflation when estimating leader effects seems like an innocuous change, I conclude that the reported interaction effect is not robust.
 This is an innovative, insightful, and well-written paper.